dieterich-lab/xai-in-nlp/README.md

 # Bachelor's Thesis Dependencies

-This repository contains all publishable dependencies from Dieterich Lab Heidelberg for a Bachelors thesis in Computational Linguistics (B.A. - 2023) at Heidelberg University with the title:
+This repository contains all publishable dependencies from Dieterich Lab Heidelberg for a Bachelor's thesis in Computational Linguistics (B.A. - 2023) at Heidelberg University with the title:
 #### "Interpretability in NLP - A comparative analysis of two post-hoc interpretability methods on the Faitfulness metric"

 #### 🔍 Contents